Youths in the News

 Become part of the UPC Youth Council

 High school students are invited to apply online to become part of our UPC Youth Council and support a healthy lifestyle free of alcohol and other drugs.
-This is your opportunity to represent youth from your high school as well as Fairfax County.
-The first meeting of the 2014-15 school year will be held on Sept.
-16.
+This is your opportunity to represent youth from your high school as well as Fairfax County. ( of meetings for the 2014-15 school year.)

 You will earn community service hours while creating plans to solve alcohol- and drug-related issues in your schools and communities.
 Give youth a voice, stand up for what you believe is right, gain support from community members and make a change!